 The sooner you begin playing around town, whether on open mic nights or in showcases, you will realize how few singer-songwriters there are attempting to get noticed.
 You can only do that by impressing your audience with your performance.
 You can stand out from the crowd by following these ten tips for improving your music performance.
+Get answers to your questions by checking out Monrovia Music.

 1. Have a solid understanding of the subject